bar-assistant/docs/docs/setup/index.md

 # Installation

-Bar Assistant server is made with PHP and Laravel framework.
+Bar Assistant API is made with PHP and Laravel framework.
 It is using Meilisearch as a primary [Scout driver](https://laravel.com/docs/scout).
 It's main purpose is to index cocktails and ingredients and power filtering and searching on the frontend.
 Checkout [this guide here](https://docs.meilisearch.com/learn/cookbooks/docker.html) on how to setup Meilisearch docker instance.

+Salt Rim is official web client for Bar Assistant made with Vue.js 3.

 Bar Assistant has official [docker image available here](https://hub.docker.com/u/barassistant).
 Docker compose example repository [can be found here](https://github.com/bar-assistant/docker/).